breadwallet/breadwallet-android/README.md

 To enable Firebase services like Crashlytics, add the `google-services.json` file into the `app` directory.
 Without this file, runtime Firebase dependencies are still used but do not start and the Google Services gradle plugin is disabled so builds will succeed.

+---

+**BRD** is open source and available under the terms of the MIT license.

+Source code is available at https://github.com/breadwallet